How to Become a Teacher with a Bachelor's Degree

 Step 3: Enroll in a Teacher Education Program

 A student may enroll in a bachelor's program that leads to teacher licensure.
 The programs are generally 4-5 years long.
-Teachers at the elementary level tend to teach all subjects.
-Teachers at the secondary level typically major in one or two subject, which they will ultimately teach.
+Teachers at the elementary level tend to teach all subjects, while secondary teachers focus on one or two subjects.
 Students begin their teacher training in the last or fifth year of their bachelor's program.

-Students take courses in teaching strategies, digital learning, American education's social foundations, educational psychology, secondary education principles and society's and schools' multicultural foundations.
+Students take courses in teaching strategies, digital learning, social foundations, educational psychology, secondary education principles and multicultural foundations.
 They are also required to complete a student-teaching internship prior to seeking licensure.